svenhofstede-zz/svenhofstede.github.ios/_posts/2016-09-29-tech-talk-josh-wills.md

 Computer science has algorithms and data structures, Data science has random variables and probably modeling

-Difficulty is to find the context when none is provided.
-Give someone a challenge and mention that they should use a Hashmap, chances are they won't have a problem implementing it.
+The difficulty is to find the context when none is provided.
+Give someone a challenge and mention that they should use a Hashmap.
+Chances are they won't have a problem implementing it.
 Give someone a challenge without any context (don't mention hashmap) and now you have a proper indication of a real-world response.

 Statisticians typically don't have the computer science habits.
 Modular software, testing, code reviews, continuous integration, source control, ..

 ### Kaggle competitions

 Kaggle skips a lot of steps.
 A lot of the work has been done for you.
-Implementing the machine learning part is one of the last steps.
+Implementing the machine learning part is typically one of the last steps.

 ### Hadoop & data science

-If infrastructure isn't sufficient, a scientist will find a way to get it to run.
+If the traditional infrastructure isn't sufficient, a scientist will find a way to get it to run.
 It's part of the job.

 #### Unit of analysis problem